jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 The CEO of Snowflake.
 Main learnings (i) the importance of being a driver rather than a passenger (you want drivers) (ii) people need to care about their work - ask them if they're ecstatic about it, if not - revisit (iii) don't care what your board thinks - push everyone to grow faster (iv) you're not optimizing for popularity.

+### The Coaching Habit, Michael Stanier

+Wasn't a fan of this - could have been a list of questions.
+Don't buy books that have ads for other stuff in them!

 ## Product

 ### The Mom Test, Rob Fitzpatrick